-Chapter 3 provides an overview of the mine subsidence parameters and the methods that have been used to predict the mine subsidence movements resulting from the extraction of the proposed longwalls.
+Chapter 3 provides an overview of longwall mining, mine subsidence parameters and the methods that have been used to predict the mine subsidence for the longwalls.

-Chapter 4 provides the maximum predicted subsidence parameters resulting from the extraction of the proposed longwalls.
+Chapter 4 provides the maximum predicted subsidence parameters resulting from the extraction of Longwall B1 to B3 based on the Extraction Plan Layout.
+The predicted parameters have been compared with those provided based on the Previous Layout.

-Chapters 5 and 6 provide the predictions and impact assessments for each of the natural and built features which have been identified within the Study Area.
-Recommendations for each of these features have also been provided, which have been based on the predictions and impact assessments.
+Chapters 5 and 6 provide the predictions and impact assessments for each of the natural and built features based on the Extraction Plan Layout.
+The predictions for each of the features have been compared with those based on the Previous Layout and, in the cases where they have increased, the impact assessments and recommendations have been reviewed.